-It’s important that you are good at sprinting in bursts.
+It’s important that you’re good at sprinting in bursts.
 A player may be slower in a sprint race, but they might have the acceleration to get a couple of yards in front of you so that they can take a shot.

 Defensive drills are to test the players in situations that occur during a game.
-Having fewer defenders than attackers really put the pressure on the backline.
+Having fewer defenders than attackers really put pressure on the backline.

 Practice 20-yard sprints and they are the most used distances when running.
 Below is the most common type of soccer drill that you can practice your defending.

-The numbers can range from 2 v 3, 1 v 2, 3 v 4 and so on.
+The numbers can range from 2 v 3, 1 v 2, 3 v 4, and so on.
 This drill is used by all professional clubs – it replicates the hardest of situations in a game.
 If you can defend with one less player than the attackers, then you can do it against an even number of them.

 The defenders’ job is to clear the ball and the attackers to score.
 This drill is fun for both the attackers and defenders.

-Soccer Defense Positions
+Soccer Defense Positions and Roles

 The types of positions that you can play as a defender are, center back, full back, wing back, sweeper, and defensive midfield.

 They act as a 2 in a 4-4-2 formation or as a 3 in a 5-3-2 formation.
 Normally 6 feet plus, they are good at heading and strong in a challenge.

 Full backs play at either side of the center backs in a typical 4 four at the back.
 In Italy, they operate defensively but in Spain, they are used for an overlap to provide an extra player in attack.

-They are good all-round players as they have many duties to cover along the flank of the field.
+They are good all-around players as they have many duties to cover along the flank of the field.
 The attributes required are crossing and stamina.

 A sweeper is not often used because of the problems with offside, as they are the last player.
 They are normally used with five at the back and the central one is the sweeper.

-Some defensive midfielder play up and down the field.
+Some defensive midfielders play up and down the field.
 There is some that drop back when your team has possession.
 Guardiola uses this system, to allow the full-backs to advance forward leaving the two center backs and defensive midfielders to protect the goal.

 Here is a selection of some of the best defenders in the world.
 Watch their qualities to learn how they do it.
 They are all very different, but effective at shutting out the strikers.